yangasahi/Kitura-SOS-Workshop/StatusReportsAndDisasters.md

 This loops through all of the existing connections to iOS devices, and sends a message to each of them with the disaster type.
 All that's left is to handle this on your device!

-Open your iOS client project, and open `DisasterSocketClient.swift`.
+Open your iOS client project, and open `DisasterSocketClientiOS.swift`.
 Add this code to the bottom of your `parse:Data` function:

 ```swift
 else if let disaster = try?
 JSONDecoder().decode(Disaster.self, from: data) {